renestraub/vcu-ui/README.md

 ### Introduction

-A minimal Web user interface for VCU Pro based on bottle.
+A minimal Web user interface for VCU Pro.
 It displays important status information and allows basic maintenance actions.
 Written in python, based on bottle webserver.

 ### Features